River Cruise in Portugal’s Douro Valley

 This was the right call for us.
 Otherwise, we would have had to disembark the ship at 4:00 AM to catch our 7:30 AM flight home.

 On our final evening in Porto, we dined at a restaurant on the riverfront promenade.
 The Viking Osfrid was docked across the river at Vila Nova de Gaia.
 We watched guests taking photos on the sundeck, just as we did 7 days earlier.
-We had a moment of envy and nostalgia as the ship set off for its sunset sail up the river (see photo below).
+It was a moment of envy and nostalgia as the ship set off for its sunset sail up the river (see photo below).

 We knew exactly what those guests were about to experience as they began their unforgettable Portugal river cruise up the Douro Valley.